blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 Each request's body has following fields:

 `id` - Unique identifier of the webhook request.
 Each request, even coming from the same webhook, will have distinct ID.
+However, requests that fail are retried multiple times with the same ID.
+To learn more, see [Retries](./using-webhooks#retries).

 `created` - Unix timestamp (in seconds) with a time when our system detected the event.